 - Initial violations of any of the above will result in stoppage of play and a warning from the referee.
 Further violations will result in a Technical (2) shots and for every occurrence thereafter.

 - However, no pressing is allowed when a team is winning by 16pts or more.
 Coaches that are found in violation of this will receive a warning by the referee and be subject to a Technical (2) shots upon the second violation.
 Further violation will result in another Technical (2 shots), removal from the game, possible suspension and future standing as a coach in the league.

 17. In all Divisions the ball must cross the half court line within 10 seconds.
 Violation of this will result in a turnover.

 18. The Scorekeepers will control the Clock and Score.
-When a team is winning by more than 20 points, scorekeepers will not add additional points to the scoreboard as long as the gap of 20 points remains between the teams.
-Additionally, if a team is down by more than 20 points in the last 2 minutes of the game, the clock will not stop for any reason other than a time out.
+If a team is down by more than 20 points in the last 2 minutes of the game, the clock will not stop for any reason other than a time out.

 19. It is the responsibility of the coaches to make sure that the player participation rule is in compliance which is half of each game but there are exceptions.
 Violation of the playing time rule may result in a forfeit and suspension of the Coach.

 - At the Head Coaches discretion, any player that misses the practice prior to their next scheduled game for any reason will not be guaranteed their half game playing time but will at least have a minimum of one quarter required time.